About the Foundation

 - Enhancement of international cooperation in scientific research

 The Foundation facilitates science internationalization in Georgia and Georgian researchers’ involvement in international scientific networks by promoting the bilateral and multilateral programmes in cooperation with the national science foundations and centers of the EU and leading Asian countries.
-In order to increase the number of applications for the new EU research and innovation framework programme ‘Horizon Europe’, the Foundation will provide information about the programme to the local research community.

 - Science popularization